CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 ### Task 5.2: Add a *list* entity

-In some cases, valid values for an entity can be restricted to a list of specific terms and synonyms; which can help the app identify instances of the entity in utterances.
+In some cases, valid values for an entity can be restricted to a list of specific terms and synonyms, which can help the app identify instances of the entity in utterances.

 1. In Language Studio, return to the **Schema definition** page and then on the **Entities** tab, select **&#65291; Add** to add a new entity.